-2) Also check the option for ‘Enable lookup based on time delay of input, useful for quick scans.’
+2) Additionally, check the option to ‘Enable lookup based on time delay of input, useful for quick scans‘.

-1) Make sure that the scanner is HID and can interact directly with your device as an input.
-The scanner connection with your phone/tablet can be based off of bluetooth
+1) Make sure that the scanner is HID compliant and can interact directly with your device as an input.
+The scanner connection with your phone or tablet may be based off off Bluetooth.

-2) Open a notepad/document and scan an EZOfficeInventory generated barocde.
+2) Open a notepad or document and scan an EZOfficeInventory generated Barcode.
 It should appear on the notepad.

-If this is the case, the scanner is putting Enter/Return after the sequence it’s scanning.
-Use the scanner’s manual to see how to get rid of the suffix.
-There should be a barcode in configuration options with a name similar to ‘Suffix Off’.
-Scanning it should remove the Enter/Return.
-Do the scanning test with notepad again to see that there are indeed no suffix or prefix with the barcode being scanned.
+If this is the case, the scanner is putting an Enter/Return value after the sequence it is scanning.
+Use your scanner’s manual to see how to remove this suffix.
+There should be a Barcode label in the manual’s configuration options with a name similar to ‘Suffix Off’.
+Scanning it should remove the Enter/Return input.
+Do the scanning test with a notepad or document again to see that there are indeed no suffixes or prefixes with the Barcode being scanned.

-2) Touch this option to go to the scanning page
+2) Tap this option to go to the scanning page

 3) Scan as many items as you want.
 You’ll see them being listed on the page.

-4) Give a small pause of a second to ensure that the barcode has been read
+4) Take a second between each scan to ensure that the Barcode has been read.

-6) Take actions on the scanned list – Voila!
+6) Take actions on the scanned list, and you’re done!

-Once the scanner is connected to your iPad/iPhone/Android Device, it’s treated as a ‘keyboard’ input.
+Once the scanner is connected to your iPad/iPhone/Android Device, it’s treated as a keyboard input.
 This means that the device confuses the scanner with the keyboard.
-So you won’t be able to use the keyboard along side with the connected scanner.
-Here are three possible ways that you may have in your scanner to overcome this issue.
+Therefore, you won’t be able to use the keyboard alongside a connected scanner.
+Here are three quick solutions to this problem:

-1) Keeping the device keyboard on/off barocode label handy: Look for this barcode in the scanner’s configuration guide
+1) Keep the device’s Keyboard On/Off Barcode label handy.
+Look for this barcode in the scanner’s configuration guide:

-2) Setting a time out when the scanner is idle: If your scanner doesn’t have the device keyboard on/off option, you can edit the sleep settings to a reasonable low time e.g. 30 seconds.
+2) Set a time-out when the scanner is idle.
+If your scanner doesn’t have a Keyboard On/Off option, you can edit the sleep settings to a reasonably low time (such as 30 seconds).
 This will disconnect the scanner automatically if it’s idle for 30 seconds.
-The scanner will be connect back as soon as you press it’s scanning button.
-This means, you can scan barcodes, hit completed, choose an action, and just pause a little to ensure that 30 seconds have been passed since your last scan, and you’ll then be able to use the device keyboard.
-When you need to use the scanner again, press it’s scan button, and it will be reconnected.
-Typically there are beeps and a colored LED indication to show whether the scanner is connected or not.
+The scanner will be connect back as soon as you press the scan button.
+This means you can scan Barcodes, hit Completed, choose an action, and just pause a little to ensure that 30 seconds have elapsed since your last scan.
+You’ll then be able to use the device’s keyboard.
+When you need to use the scanner again, press the scan button and it will be reconnected.
+Typically there are beeps and a colored LED indication to show whether or not the scanner is connected.

-3) Switching on/off the scanner: If the scanner is specially designed for an iPad/Android Tablet, it should have a button to connect/disconnect the bluetooth.
-Alternatively, it may have a gesture (long press the main scan button).
-While the scanner is switched on and connected, scan the barcodes and then switch it off.
-Use the keyboard now to type in the text if/where/when required.
+3) Switching the scanner on and off: If the scanner is specifically designed for an iPad or Android Tablet, it should have a button to connect and disconnect the Bluetooth.
+Alternatively, it may have a gesture (such as long pressing the main scan button) that does the same.
+While the scanner is switched on and connected, scan the Barcodes and then simply switch it off.
+Use the keyboard now to type in the text if required, and you’re done.